Rover656/FNNLib/Documentation/manual/scene-management.md

 ## Unloading scenes

-You can unload a scene in the same way you would in Unity also:
+You can unload a scene in the same way you would in Unity.

+> Do note that a scene may only be unloaded if there are 2 or more loaded scenes.

 ```c#
 var networkScene = ...; // You can get this either as a return value from LoadScene, or GetActiveScene.
 GetSceneAt is to be implemented soon.